Akeilee/Akeilee.github.io/README.md

 This GUI was created during a two week sprint for the Engineering Society's entry into a tournament.
 The main sketch was drawn up by the design team in the society and I was then tasked with creating the home screen in python.

 Interactable buttons consists of the home, info, help and logo button.
-Clickling on them will only print to the console.
+Clicking on them will only print to the console.

 As this was my first time learning and using Python I was unable to create a more detailed GUI.
 For future projects, I would like to add more interactable features.
 <br />